flaviu-gostin/xrd_analysis_workflow/slides/thw_lessons_applied.md

 * This presentation: done in Markdown, converted to pdf with Pandoc
 * Version control: git.
 All git actions done in Bash, used GitHub only as remote repository
 * Bash, Emacs, Python
+* Instructions in README
+* Left Jupyter and Binder for later

 # Ensuring a reproducible environment